 - Volunteers agree that the library may at any time, for whatever reason, decide to terminate the volunteer’s relationship with the library, or to make changes in the nature of their volunteer assignment.

 - To end a volunteer commitment, please notify the supervisor of that decision and the effective date.

 The Free Public Library of Hasbrouck Heights is pleased to offer artists, collectors and organizations the opportunity to display their work to the community.
 Exhibit space is open to individuals and organizations.
 Organizations shall designate one person as a representative.
-Exhibit periods are arranged with the adult programs coordinator or children’s librarian.
+Exhibit periods are arranged with the Adult Programs Coordinator or Youth Services Librarian.
 Final approval is given by the Library Director.

 Application for exhibits is made on a first-come, first-served basis.
 The Library shall have the final decision on the content and arrangement of all exhibits and displays.
-The Library expressly reserves the right to reject any display in whole or in part which it deems in its sole discretion to be inappropriate based upon local community standards.
+The Library shall reject any display in whole or in part be inappropriate based upon local community standards.